Cricket in England: University first-class matches

+University Centres of Cricketing Excellence

 The first University Centre of Cricketing Excellence (UCCE) was established at Durham University by Graeme Fowler in 1996.
-The success of the Durham centre led to it being adopted as a national model by the ECB in October 2000, with the establishment of six UCCE sides (two – Durham and Loughborough – based around a single university; the others bringing together players from multiple institutions) playing from 2001 in a two-day match competition with a final at Lord's.
-From 2001 the Oxford and Cambridge matches against the counties were no longer considered first class games, but each UCCE played three early-season matches against county sides, which acted as pre-season warm-ups for the counties, and for Oxford, Cambridge and Durham UCCEs these were considered first class.
-Matches between counties and Loughborough UCCE were considered first class from 2003.
+The success of the Durham centre led to it being adopted as a national model by the ECB in October 2000, with the establishment of six UCCE sides: Durham and Loughborough each based around a single university, and four more teams bringing together players from multiple institutions.
+Starting in 2001, the UCCE sides played in a two-day match competition with a final at Lord's.
+After 2001, when the Oxford and Cambridge matches against the counties were no longer considered first class games, each UCCE played three early-season matches against county sides.
+These acted as pre-season warm-ups for the counties, and were also considered first class matches for Oxford, Cambridge, and Durham UCCEs, with matches between counties and Loughborough UCCE also considered first class from 2003.

-The MCC took over funding of the scheme from 2005, and from 2010 the UCCEs were rebranded as MCC University (MCCU) teams.
+The MCC took over funding of the UCCE scheme from 2005, and from 2010 the UCCEs were rebranded as MCC University (MCCU) teams.
 A further re-arrangement in 2012 granted first-class status to all six MCCUs, but only for two of the three matches against county sides each season.

-The MCC ceased funding the programme in 2020, with the organisation transferring back to the ECB.
+The MCC ceased funding the programme in 2020 and the organisation transferred back to the ECB.
 The matches between the MCCUs and counties, and the annual University Match between Oxford and Cambridge, were no longer considered first class matches after 2020.
 No MCCU matches were played in 2020 due to COVID, although the last first class Oxford-Cambridge match was played that September.

+"English University Matches"

-As of 2022, pre-season matches with first class counties are played under the name of "English University Matches" (according to the ECB website, although Wisden uses the term ECB University Matches), and Exeter has been added to the universities participating.
+As of 2022, pre-season matches with first class counties are played under the name of English University Matches according to the ECB website, although Wisden Cricketers' Almanack uses the term ECB University Matches, and Exeter has been added to the universities participating.
 Both the ECB and Wisden list the university teams participating in these pre-season matches as MCCUs, but they compete in British Universities and Colleges Sport (BUCS) limited-over matches as UCCEs.
-Inter-university matches outside of BUCS and the Oxford-Cambridge match have not, as of 2022, resumed after COVID.
-The 2023 and 2024 County v UCCE Matches continued to include Exeter, but Cambridge UCCE did not participate and have not played any matches as Cambridge UCCE (either against counties or in BUCS competitions) since 2022.
-From the 2022 season, the Oxford UCCE men's team was replaced in BUCS by the single-institution Oxford Brookes UCCE.
+As of 2022, inter-university matches outside of BUCS and the Oxford-Cambridge match have not resumed after COVID.
+The 2023 and 2024 County versus UCCE Matches continued to include Exeter, but Cambridge UCCE did not participate and have not played any matches as Cambridge UCCE since 2022, either against counties or in BUCS competitions.
+From the 2022 season onwards the Oxford UCCE men's team was replaced in BUCS by the single-institution Oxford Brookes UCCE.

+University first-class teams

-The university teams that have played first-class cricket, the dates when they held that status, the universities they represented and the number of first class matches played are:
+The university teams that have played first-class cricket are listed below, together with the dates when they held that status, the universities they represented, and the number of first class matches they played: